About Hanson Music

 Headed by the inimitable Simon Wood the organisation runs a junior wind band, small orchestra, community choir, jazz collective, two string groups, ukulele group and big band from our rehearsal room.
 Our outreach programme provides musical making with instruments and lessons free of charge to our local junior school.

 The community arts initiative is a great success and has members of all ages and demographics.
-The project is funded by Hanson Music and private donations.
+The project is funded by Hanson Music, private donations and support from The Arts Council England.

 For more information visit www.hansoncommunityarts.org